-City staff shall solicit from vendors via posted notice, telephone request, mail, email, electronic bid platform or any other reasonable solicitation method, price quotes documented in writing.
-If unable to obtain a minimum of three (3) price quotes from qualified vendors, staff shall document that reasonable efforts were made to obtain price quotes including, that a notice was posted for not less than three (3) business days; that there were no other vendors to solicit price quotes from; or that they solicited to other vendors and one or more declined to provide a quote.
+City staff shall solicit from an approved list of vendors via posted notice, telephone request, mail, email, electronic bid platform or any other reasonable solicitation method, price quotes documented in writing.
+If unable to obtain a minimum of three (3) price quotes from approved qualified vendors, staff shall document that reasonable efforts were made to obtain price quotes including, that a notice was posted for not less than three (3) business days; that there were no other vendors to solicit price quotes from; or that they solicited to other vendors and one or more declined to provide a quote, staff shall procure by the best competitive value procedure (Section 3.30.140).
+The development and maintenance of the list of approved vendors will be established by the purchasing officer.